eileenyq/FlashCardApp/README.md

 ## Lab 2

 ### App Description
-The user can create there own flashcard with the add button.
+The user can create their own flashcard with the add button.

 ### App Walk-though